theamazingmrb/projectSolo/README.md

 ## Approach taken
 ![IDK](https://media.giphy.com/media/104vPBH8buV9vy/giphy.gif)

 I honestly put this gif in as a joke, and it turned out to be my entire week.
-I began with setting up my users in the back end(which I never go to implement on the front end).
-The I started setting up Watsons IBM service.
+I began with setting up my users in the back end.
+Then I started setting up Watsons IBM service.
 This process was fun.
 After I had some basic conversation pieces in I began trying to make my front-end.
 Initially I wanted two front ends, one for web, and one for mobile app.
-After a day of working on the fron end i decided to focus on the app.
+After a day of working on the front end I decided to focus on the app.
 I began my ionic project and got to work.
 This was a uphill battle.
 Once I was able to verify it was connecting with my heroku back end I proceeded to bring in watson to the back end(slight nightmare).

 ## Installation instructions